This information is part of the Colgate University catalog, 2025-26.

 ---|

-Professors Cushing, Frank (Chair), Kepnes, Martin, Sindima, Vecsey Associate Professors Abbas, Reinbold, Sullivan Assistant Professor Davenport Visiting Assistant Professor Blackshear Senior Lecturers Rudert, Stahlberg |
+Professors Cushing, Frank, Martin, Sindima, Vecsey Associate Professors Abbas (Chair), Reinbold, Sullivan Assistant Professor Davenport Visiting Assistant Professor Blackshear Senior Lecturer Stahlberg |

 The Department of Religion at Colgate offers a program of study that challenges students to explore the role of religion across cultures and historical periods, and to think critically about the nature and expression of religiousness.
 Religion courses offer training in a unique combination of skills, including close textual analysis, direct observation, critical thinking, and cross-cultural understanding.

-The success of our graduates indicates that a major in religion provides excellent preparation for a number of careers, including education, government, journalism, finance, law, social work, and professional service in non-profit organizations and religious institutions.
+The success of our graduates indicates that a major in religion provides excellent preparation for a number of careers, including education, government, journalism, medicine, finance, law, social work, and professional service in non-profit organizations and religious institutions.

 Awards